Skip to Content

 Vancouver to Manning Park

-The Crowsnest Highway (Highway 3) winds alongside the fast Similkameen, offering brief glimpses of the Cascade mountains range.
+The Crowsnest Highway (Highway 3) winds alongside the fast Similkameen River, offering brief glimpses of the Cascade Mountains range.

 Take the opportunity to experience the coastal rainforest in E.C.
 Manning Park by stopping at one of the many short, roadside hiking trails.

-Incredible panoramic views are the reward for driving to the Cascade Lookout, which continues up into the sub-alpine meadows.
-If you time it right (late July to mid August), the hiking trails are lined with wildflowers.
+Incredible panoramic views are the reward for driving to the Cascade Lookout, which continues up into the sub-alpine meadows (open July to October).
+If you time it right, the hiking trails are lined with wildflowers.

-Manning Park Resort – Lodge rooms, chalets and cabins available year round, with easy access to the highway and hiking trails
+The only accommodation provider in the park, Manning Park Resort boasts lodge rooms, chalets and cabins, all with easy access to the highway and hiking trails.
+There is an on-site restaurant

 Looking across to Spotted Lake from elevated position, which features many different ponds of water